 The Employee Experience

-Due to the limited number of days (essentially 90 work days) in our summer season, all employees can expect to work a 10 to 12-hour day, 6 days per week.
-Please think of our work as a “full-immersion” that requires you to be dedicated to the values and mission of our lodge life.
-With one day off per week, it is possible to leave the lodge.
-Often, many people remain in camp for the duration of their contract.
-If you choose to fly out (from Winterlake Lodge) or boat over to Homer (from Tutka Bay Lodge), there is a nominal fee for employee travel.
+We ask that all employees are willing to be fully immersed in the Alaska lodge lifestyle and culture.
+This requires you to be dedicated to the values and mission of our lodge life.
+With one day off per week, it is possible to leave the lodge, explore our vast neighborhood or relax but, remember, our lodges operate during an intense seasonal Alaska summer that requires commitment and ability to endure a 14-20 week contract.
 All lodge-based employees are offered a monthly salary that’s calculated into an hourly wage in compliance with the State of Alaska’s wage and hour requirements to include a 10 or 12-hour workday.
 We have plenty of fun and employees leave with new friends and lifelong memories.